 Return to D-Day: 35 Men, 70 Landings at Normandy

-Foreward by Capt.
-Dale A. Dye, USMC (Ret.) excerpted from Return to D-Day: 35 Men, 70 Landings at Normandy published by Warriors Publishing Group in collaboration with The Greatest Generations Foundation.
-A portion of proceeds from the sale of this book goes directly to the foundation.
+Excerpted from Return to D-Day: 35 Men, 70 Landings at Normandy, a Warriors Publishing Group book published by arrangement with The Greatest Generations Foundation.
+A portion of the proceeds benefit The Greatest Generations Foundation.